python-virtualenvwrapper/virtualenvwrapper/docs/source/projects.rst

 or more :term:`template` plugins.
 Templates should be specified as arguments to :ref:`command-mkproject`.
 Multiple values can be provided to apply more than one template.
-For example, to check out a Mercurial repository from a project on GitHub and create a new Django site, combine the :ref:`templates-github` and :ref:`templates-django` templates.
+For example, to check out a Mercurial repository from a project on BitBucket and create a new Django site, combine the :ref:`templates-bitbucket` and :ref:`templates-django` templates.

 ::